Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states a specific verb ('Check') and resource ('local library asset') with a clear condition ('exists and is referenced by an optional manifest').
-It distinguishes itself from sibling tools, which are primarily create/browse/analyze operations.
+The description uses a specific verb ('check') and resource ('local library asset') and clarifies the scope ('exists and is referenced by an optional manifest').
+It distinguishes from sibling tools like 'browse_library' or 'auto_tag_library_asset' by focusing on validation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.